paulaclustosa/santanderCoders/README.md

 _A calculator module!_

 * Create a calculator module that has four functions: "enter", "equals", "list", and "reset".
 The function named "enter" has to register the input number and/or operator.
 The function named "equals" has to return the operation's result.
 The function called "list" shows a history of all operations and its results.
-Finally, the function called "reset" has to clear operations and its results history.
+Finally, the function called "reset" has to clear operation's and its results history.
 * **File reference: calculator.js**

 <p align="center" width="100%">